asmello/aoc2023/README.md

          └── input.txt
 ```

-In general each day module will export two functions, `part1()` and `part2()`, which implement the solutions to each part of the day's challenge.
-For now, I'm planning to have each take `impl Read` as the main argument representing the full input.
-Although I expect all problems will have a reasonably small input that can comfortably fit in a String, this generic interface is a good way to practice building a more realistic API.
-Note that some problems involve additional parameters that may also be passed to these functions.

-Some modules may contain submodules with alternative implementations.
-Since I'm taking an educational approach to these challenges, it is sometimes useful to compare different implementations.
-When this happens I'll export one of the implementations at the day module.
-The other implementations will also be public.
+For the most part, each module exports a couple public functions `part1()` and `part2()` that implement the solutions to each part of the day's challenge.
+However, for day 6, I decided to treat the second part as having a different input, so the solution could remain the same - because of this, it exports `solve()` instead.
+I may go back on this if this turns out to be the only exception.

+The argument types used by each module are also a bit inconsistent, sadly.
+This is because I initially wanted to have a very generic API that could take a file, memory buffer or anything implementing the `Read` trait.
+But after solving a few problems I decided to go back to using simple strings, as most inputs are tiny, and the boilerplate was getting annoying.
+So starting with day 5 you'll see `partX(input: &str)` as the typical interface to solvers.

+Another inconsistency is that day 2, in particular, has two different implementations with two parsers.
+This is because I wanted to compare a manual parser with a generated one.
+I may add more multi-solution modules later, but I promise to always export a single "default" solution (as defined by being the one exported directly at the day module, and not in a submodule).

 I'm implementing most tests as integration tests.
 Each day gets its own integration test module under `tests/`.
 This helps ensure I keep the public library interface adequate, as I'm effectively using it like an external consumer would (not that I expect any).
 Someone once told me a good (programming?) life hack is to always be your own client.